hugoev/hugoev/README.md

 # 👋 Hi there!
 I'm Hugo

-I'm a Computer Science student at the University of Texas at San Antonio, with a passion for iOS development and software engineering.
+I'm a Computer Science student at the University of Texas at San Antonio, with a passion for software engineering.
 I'm focused on building software solutions that empower businesses through technology and help drive innovation.

 ## 🐾 About Me
 - **University:** University of Texas at San Antonio
 - **Major:** Computer Science
-- **Interests:** I'm fascinated by the intersection of technology and real-world problem-solving.
-Whether it's building mobile apps that streamline day-to-day tasks, mentoring peers on their coding journey, or diving into the latest software trends, I'm always exploring how technology can be leveraged to create meaningful impacts.
+- **Interests:** ## 🐾 About Me
+- **Interests:** When I’m not coding, I enjoy staying active at the gym, exploring new places, and trying out different cuisines.
+I also love spending time with my Doberman, Avery, and keeping up with the latest tech trends.

 ## 🌟 Open to Opportunities
 I'm actively seeking internship opportunities, collaborations, and exciting projects.
 Let's connect and build something amazing together!